 Influenza (Flu) is an RNA Virus that can be transmitted from person to person.
 The virus generally blowouts in the spell of winter and before the start of spring.
 It attacks the lower and upper respiratory region of the human body commonly, nose, throat, and lungs, causing mid-to-high level fever that can last for 3-4 days or more, along with headaches, running or stuffy nose, watery eyes, cold shudders and muscle-ache (in rare cases).

 It is not necessary that an infected individual from FLU may suffer all the symptoms altogether.
-Let’s say it is usual to have flu without temperature.
+Let’s say it is usual to have flu-prediction without temperature.

 The virus can be transmitted through droplets arising out of the mouth and running nose when an infected person coughs and/or sneezes while another person inhales it.
 The virus can also be transmitted when an infected person covers his/her nose or mouth during a sneeze and/or coughs and subsequently shakes the same hand with a non-infected person, and that person consumes something with bare hands or covers his/her mouth without washing hands accurately.